 Q: What is Neuromatch Academy?

-A: Neuromatch Academy is a massive, interactive, online summer school experience spanning from hands-on modeling experience to meta-science interpretation skills across just about everything that could be reasonably included in the label "computational neuroscience".
-We're a group of neuroscientists from around the globe who have run smaller, in-person summer schools in the past, but that's not possible right now due to the COVID-19 pandemic.
+A: Neuromatch Academy is a massive, interactive, online school experience spanning from hands-on modeling experience to meta-science interpretation skills across just about everything that could be reasonably included in the labels "computational neuroscience" and “deep learning”.
+We're a group of neuroscientists from around the globe who have run smaller, in-person summer schools in the past.

 Q: What makes it unique?

 A: We are aiming as much as possible to provide equal access to excellent computational neuroscience and deep learning training for all students regardless of geography, nationality, socioeconomic status, or other factors.
 Also, unlike most other online courses, we have TAs.
 Plus, there will be lots of scientific networking through matchmaking algorithms.

 Q: Why should I sign up for Neuromatch Academy?

 A: If you have ever wanted to learn about computational neuroscience or deep learning, this is your chance!
 We don't just teach you the skills; we will also teach you how to use those skills to answer scientific questions.
 And it will be a lot of fun!

 Q: What topics will be covered in the Computational Neuroscience course?